close

 Initial repaints were into the darker Loco Green, with yellow panels appearing at the same time.
 In this livery a set forming the 12.11pm Glasgow - St.Enoch - East Kilbride service arrives into Thorntonhall station on May 23rd, 1964.
 WAC Smith.

-Class 126 DMSL in green with yellow panel
+Intermediate Class 126 DMU with yellow panel

 This image shows the barely visible yellow panel on the intermediate power car.
 It is set number 162 unloading its passengers in Corkerhill station on April 2nd, 1967.
 Hamish Stevenson.